 The professorship is funded by the earnings from an endowment created by a grant from NEH and gifts from friends of Kenyon.
 Each incumbent usually holds the position for a term of three years.
 The professorship offers:

-Under the rubric of this program Howard Sacks developed the Family Farm Project; Peter Rutkoff and Will Scott developed the "Great Migration Project."
+Under the rubric of this program, Howard Sacks developed the Family Farm Project; Peter Rutkoff and Will Scott developed the "Great Migration Project."
 George McCarthy's project, entitled "Democracy and Social Justice: Ancient and Modern", has resulted in two books that connected directly with courses in which students explored the links between modern social theory and the ideas of the ancients.
-Wendy Singer's project was entitled "Migration, Diaspora, and Globalism" and Vernon Schubel's project was entitled "Integrating the Study of Islamic Civilization into the Liberal Arts Curriculum".
+Wendy Singer's project was entitled "Migration, Diaspora, and Globalism", Vernon Schubel's project was entitled "Integrating the Study of Islamic Civilization into the Liberal Arts Curriculum", Katherine Hedeen's and Victor Rodriguez-Nunez's project was entitled "At the Core of the Humanities: Translation as Cultural and Social Transformation."